 Vietnam trip cost for food & drink

 Vietnamese cuisine is arguably one of the most delicious and flavoursome cuisines in the world.
-Unsurprisingly, like everything in Vietnam, the food is super cheap!
+Unsurprisingly, like everything in Vietnam, the food is super cheap so!
 If you opt to eat in a local restaurant, often sitting on tiny plastic tools at plastic tables, you can expect to pay between 30,000 – 50,000 vnd ($1.30 – $2.17) per meal.
-If you fancy tucking into a western-style dish, such as a burger and fries at a restaurant, expect to pay between 80,000 vnd – 150,000 vnd ($3.48 – $6.52).
+If you fancy tucking into a Western-style dish, such as a burger and fries at a restaurant, expect to pay between 80,000 vnd – 150,000 vnd ($3.48 – $6.52).
 Below we have listed some of the classic Vietnamese foods and the general price based on the local eateries that we frequent whilst living in Hanoi.

 Pho (noodle soup with beef or chicken) – 30,000 vnd ($1.30)

 Bun cha (grilled pork & noodles) – 50,000 vnd ($2.17)

 Banh mi (Baguette with meat & veg) – 15,000 – 20,000 vnd ($0.65 – $0.87)

 Nem nuong ((grilled sausages wrapped in rice paper with veg) – 35,000 vnd ($.1.52)

 Mi xao bo (noodles with beef & veg) – 30,000 vnd ($1.30)